tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 	Receiving objects: 100% (354/354), 1.11 MiB | 1.78 MiB/s, done.
 	Resolving deltas: 100% (217/217), done.

 If the output lines end with `done`, everything should have worked.
-Check your filesystem to see if the directory has been created.
+Check your filesystem to see if the directory has been created by running `$ ls` -- is the directory now listed?

 T> ### Not using GitHub?
 T> Many websites provide Git repositories -- some free, some paid.
 While this chapter uses GitHub, you are free to use whatever service you wish.
 Other providers include [Atlassian Bitbucket](https://bitbucket.org/) and [Unfuddle](https://unfuddle.com/).
 You will have to change the URL from which you clone your repository if you use a service other than GitHub.